 This process involves consultations between the applicant and the FAA prior to official submission of an application for a licence.
 The FAA will have an opportunity to inform you of the application process and you will have the opportunity to inform the FAA of your proposal or intended activities.

 The FAA reviews your application to ensure that it is not contrary to US policy (e.g. public safety, national security or foreign policy).
 Your application will be reviewed by government agencies and the FAA will consult with a number of federal agencies authorised to address US policy issues.

-The FAA conducts safety reviews to ensure that you are capable of launching a vehicle and its payload without putting public health and safety, and safety of property at risk.
+The FAA conducts safety reviews to ensure that you are capable of launching a vehicle and its payload without putting public health and safety, or property, at risk of harm.

 The FAA conducts payload reviews to ensure that you have obtained all the required licences, authorisations and permits.

 The FAA requires the following information regarding a payload under review:

 - Physical dimensions and weight of the payload;